Árdal, P.S. (1966) Passion and Value in Hume’s ‘Treatise’, Edinburgh: Edinburgh University Press.

 Norton, D.F.
 (1993) The Cambridge Companion to Hume, New York: Cambridge University Press.

-(Excellent essays on various aspects of Hume’s thought, with a very good bibliography.)
+(Essays on all aspects of Hume’s thought, with extensive bibliography.)

 Passmore, J.A.
 (1952) Hume’s Intentions, Cambridge: Cambridge University Press.